preset-io/embedded-example/README.md

 ### Implementation actions

 Start by cloning the repository to your local environment.
 Then, duplicate the `.env-example` file, and save it as `.env` in the root folder (the file is automatically git-ignored).
 This file is responsible for providing the app with your credentials, team and dashboard information.
-Replace template values in there accordingly (no need to add quotes etc).
+Replace template values in there accordingly (you might need to add quotes if the values have special characters).

 Let's take a look on how to fill it:

-#### Authentiation details _(optional)_
+#### Authentication details _(optional)_

-**DISCLAIMER:** Your API token and secret are **only stored in this local file** -- this information is not processed or synced anywhere else.
+**DISCLAIMER:** Your API token and secret are **only stored in this local file** — this information is not processed or synced anywhere else.
 It's also possible to run this app without providing your credentials, however you would have to generate the Guest Token on your end (for example, using Postman), and then provide the Guest Token to the SDK.
 Additionally, the Guest Token is only valid for 5 minutes, so after that you might start facing errors when interacting with the embedded dashboard.

 If you would like to avoid adding your credentials to this file, feel free to just skip this step.